drfurtado/ctbf/content/instructors/instructors.md

 Steps:

 1. Student completes the form;
-2. Student receives form back after confirming email[^1];
+2. Student receives form back after confirming email [^1];
 4. Form is sent to HR

 > Form link: http://adobe.ly/36blFy1

-[^1] Adobe Sign will send you an e-email; follow the instruction to confirm your e-mail.
+[^1]: Adobe Sign will send you an e-email; follow the instruction to confirm your e-mail.
 It may take up to 15 min for the message to arrive.
 Also, check your Spam folder if the message does not show in your Inbox after about 15min.